TEACHING SKATING IN AURORA FOR OVER 67 YEARS! A Community Skating Club with a Trusted Reputation for Teaching Excellence!

 Who’s it for?

-For beginners of all ages, children or adults (13+ see Adult/Teen Program), as well as for those wishing to improve their basic skills whether their focus be for figure skating, hockey, speed skating or just skating for fun.
+For beginners ages 3 years +, (beginners 13+ please see Adult/Teen Program), as well as for those wishing to improve their basic skills whether their focus be for figure skating, hockey, speed skating or just skating for fun.

 Who teaches it?